csprite/csprite/README.md

 > the software, Intended for developers.
 If you're an user, Please
 > visit [csprite.github.io](https://csprite.github.io)_

+Minimum System Requirements:
-The software currently only supports Linux & Windows 7 or Later with plans for expanding to Mac, & Possibly various other operating systems as well.
+- Linux, Windows 7 or Later (Future plans to support Mac & Mobile)
+- Atleast 512MB of Usable RAM
+- 64-bit Processor (Future plans to support 32-bit processors in future)
+- OpenGL v3.0 or Later

 You can download pre-built binaries of the software [here](https://github.com/csprite/csprite/actions/workflows/build.yml?query=branch%3Ac) (Requires login).

-The main aim of this software is to be simple, Not only in code but in terms of UX as well.
-This is why main application code resides here, But various functionalities like support for various file formats will be separated into plugins.
-This ensures that not only compiling the project will be simpler but the overall foot print of the program will be smaller as well & Only required things will be loaded.
+The main aim of this software is to be simple on it's own in terms of code & UX.
+With functionality to write plugins to add support for various things like File Formats, etc.

 ## Compiling